BS in Recreational Therapy

 Students studying recreational therapy learn the skills needed to work with people in allied health-care settings such as hospitals, psychiatric clinics, long-term care facilities, rehabilitation clinics, substance abuse centers, and similar settings.
 You might work with returning injured service-members, seniors, children, adolescents, and individuals from all walks of life.
 The BS degree in recreational therapy at ECU has a strong clinical focus, which means that graduates will work side-by-side with physicians, occupational and physical therapists, nurses, and other members of an individual's treatment team wherever they work.
 The goal is always to help the patient/client achieve the highest level of functioning possible so as to experience life to the fullest.
 ECU recreational therapy students learn in the classroom, through practicum experiences, and they spend 15 weeks in a full-time internship where they learn to work with a variety of clientele in various settings.
 Upon graduation, students are eligible to sit for the national certification exam and become credentialed to work in the field.
 In North Carolina, both national certification and state licensure are required to practice recreational therapy.

-Any student wishing to declare a major in recreational therapy (RT) must, at the time of entrance into the curriculum, possess a minimum 2.5 GPA; have completed ENGL 1100, ENGL 1200; MATH 1065 or MATH 1066 or MATH 1067 or MATH 2127; and BIOL 2130, BIOL 2131 or BIOL 2140, BIOL 2141; have submitted an application; have a personal interview with a RT faculty member; and have completed a sequencing form (timetable) in consultation with a RCTX advisor in the HHP Advising Center and their RT faculty advisor.
+Any student wishing to declare a major in recreational therapy (RT) must, at the time of entrance into the RT Program, possess a minimum 2.5 GPA; have completed ENGL 1100, ENGL 2201; MATH 1065, MATH 2228, or higher general education math course; BIOL 2130, BIOL 2131 or BIOL 2140, and BIOL 2141; have submitted an application; complete a 10 question interview through interview stream; submit a signed RT Technical Standards form; and have completed a sequencing form (timetable) in consultation with a RCTX advisor in the HHP Advising Center.